Rikuzen-Takata Station

 Rikuzen-Takata Station (陸前高田駅, Rikuzen-Takata-eki) was a JR East railway station located in Rikuzentakata, Iwate Prefecture, Japan.
-The station, as well as most of the structures in the surrounding area, was destroyed by the 2011 Tōhoku earthquake and tsunami and has now been replaced by a provisional bus rapid transit line.
+The station, as well as most of the structures in the surrounding area, was destroyed by the 2011 Tōhoku earthquake and tsunami and has now been replaced by a bus rapid transit line.

 Lines

 Rikuzen-Takata Station was served by the Ōfunato Line, and is located 85.4 rail kilometers from the terminus of the line at Ichinoseki Station.

 Station layout

 Rikuzen-Takata Station had two opposed side platforms, connected by a level crossing.
 The station had a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 Rikuzen-Takata Station opened on 15 December 1933.
 The station was absorbed into the JR East network upon the privatization of the Japan National Railways (JNR) on April 1, 1987.
 The station was one of six stations on the Ōfunato Line destroyed by the 11 March 2011 Tōhoku earthquake and tsunami, which also killed the station staff.
-Services have now been replaced by a BRT.
+Services have now been replaced by BRT.